Furman is a community of learning enriched by the wide

 Students are required to take final exams during the scheduled times unless permission has been granted by the Associate Academic Dean to reschedule finals.
 Final exam schedules are posted on the Registrar website and in individual student schedules in ARMS.
 Students should consult their final exam schedule early in the term and make appropriate travel plans for break so that their exams do not conflict with travel arrangements.
 Rescheduling final exams is allowed only in cases of serious illness or for situations beyond the student's control and are not allowed to accommodate family or personal travel plans, personal convenience, or timing of difficult exams.
 Students with 3 exams scheduled for 1 day may also request to change one of those exams.
 Students may request to change the time of a final exam by submitting a Request for Change of Exam Schedule Form with supporting documentation to the Office of the Associate Academic Dean.
 Requests for changes not related to illness or emergency must be received at least 4 weeks prior to the original date of the final exam.

-Students with a documented disability who are provided extended time for exams as an accommodation and have 2 or more final exams scheduled for 1 day may request to change the time of a final through the Disabilities Service Office (294-2320).
-Deadlines for submitting these requests are posted in the Disabilities Services Office and are emailed to qualifying students every semester.
+Students with a documented disability who are provided extended time for exams as an accommodation and have 2 or more final exams scheduled for 1 day may request to change the time of a final through the Student Office for Accessiblility Resources (294-2320).
+Deadlines for submitting these requests are posted in the Student Office for Accessiblilty Resources and are emailed to qualifying students every semester.

 Request for Change of Exam Schedule Form